-When power is first applied, the iTouch[TM] control panel will display a welcome message and the current software revisions, Figures 10.1a.
-Then the spa will begin a blow out cycle, Section 12.5, page 58.

-Note: The start up menu will time out after approximately 3 seconds and then change to the registration display in Section 10.2.
+During the start-up sequence, the welcome screens will appear, Figure 10.1a.
+Then a blow out cycle will begin, page 48.
+After the cycle ends, the hot tub will either display the Registration Menu or the Home Menu.
+Note: The start-up menu will time out after approximately 3 seconds and then change to the registration display in Section 10.2 (North American models only) or to the Home Menu (page 31).

-Figures 10.1a